 You can withdraw your earnings on Freelancer through Paypal.

-WordVice is another good site to try out in your search for online proofreading or work from home editing jobs.
+WordVice is another cool site to try out in your search for online proofreading jobs.

 The good thing with working here is that you are entitled to full medical benefits in addition to your basic proofreading job salary.

 You can apply to Lifetips proofreading and editing job positions right on their site.